-Tencent Kubernetes Engine for Edge (TKE Edge) is a container system for managing edge cloud resources from the center of the cloud.
-TKE Edge is fully compatible with native Kubernetes.
-It allows you to manage nodes in multiple data centers in the same cluster and deliver applications to all edge servers with one click.
-It also enables edge autonomy and distributed health check.
+Edge Cloud Kubernetes Engine (ECK) is a container system for managing edge cloud resources from a centralized cloud.
+ECK is fully compatible with native Kubernetes.
+You can manage nodes in multiple data centers with one cluster and deliver applications to all edge servers with one click.
+ECK also comes with edge autonomy and distributed health check features.

-Container technology is a lightweight virtualization mechanism applied at the system level.
-With the ability to isolate and control system resources, it makes global resources available only to processes in containers.
-A container image is like a more lightweight virtual machine snapshot and can be seen as the static form of a container.
+Containers are lightweight virtualization tools applied at the system level.
+With the ability to isolate and control system resources, containers restrict global resources access to processes in selected containers.
+A container image is a virtual machine snapshot and can be seen as the static form of a container.
 An image defines all files and dependencies required to run a container, ensuring consistency for running the container.

 A container packages an application and its dependencies into an image, and then uses the image to generate a resource-isolated environment to run the application.
 This allows the application to run independently in a consistent environment in a simple and efficient manner.

 Kubernetes is an open-source Container Orchestration Engine (COE) inspired by a Google project called Borg.
 It is one of the most important components of the Cloud Native Computing Foundation (CNCF).
 Kubernetes provides production-level features such as application orchestration, container scheduling, service discovery, and autoscaling.
 For more information, see Kubernetes Documentation.